 Each succulent plant will be different.
 So although some of them can be propagated by using one leaf, some will need to be done with cuttings instead.
 I’d recommend looking at the label that came in the plant or on the side of the pot to know just what type of succulent you have.
 That will help you determine how to best care for your plant.

 How to Propagate a Succulent

 Propagation is just a fancy way of saying to make a new plant from one you already have.
-I already mentioned the two ways you can do this, either by taking off a leaf from a current plant or to cut part of the plant away to grow and replant.
+I already mentioned the two ways you can do this, either by taking off a leaf from a current plant or cutting part of the plant away to grow and replant.